ks7714aksnbs/YTDownloader/README.md

 pip install -r requirements.txt
 ```

+(This step is necessary to avoid any ffmpeg related errors)

 3. Minimise the terminal and paste all the links in the music.xlsx,podcasts.xlsx or video.xlsx based on your preference in the Data Folder.

-4. You could also add metadata if you choose to do so, just make sure you don't leave the title field blank.
+4. You could also add metadata if you choose to do so, just make sure you don't leave the "title" field blank.

 5. Once you've added all the links to your preferred files then head back to the terminal and type: